DETAILED ACTION

 Dobbs et al. disclose a hand-held underarm spray delivery device comprising:

-an actuatable pump 21 connected to the container and comprising a spray dispensing orifice (orifice of stem 19) with a spray axis (axis of stem 19), wherein the pump is adapted for upon an actuation releasing a spray comprising the medically active ingredient through said orifice along the spray axis;
+an actuatable pump 21 connected to the container and comprising a spray dispensing orifice (orifice of stem 19) with a spray axis (axis of stem 19), wherein the pump is adapted for upon an actuation releasing a spray anticholinergic agent through said orifice along the spray axis (“adapted for upon an actuation releasing a spray anticholinergic agent through said orifice along the spray axis” merely requires the capability to perform the function of releasing a spray anticholinergic agent; the pump 21 of Dobbs et al. has the capability of releasing a spray anticholinergic agent through said orifice along the spray axis);

-a housing comprising a first part 11, 14, 26, a second part 15, and a flexible shroud 16 attached to the first part and the second part, wherein the pump is arranged within the housing, and wherein the first part and/or the second part is provided with an opening 12 aligned with the spray dispensing orifice for allowing the spray released through the dispensing orifice to pass through,
+a housing comprising a first part 11, 14, 26, a second part 15, and a flexible shroud 16 attached to the first part and the second part, wherein the flexible shroud comprises a circumferential distal edge (lateral edge of strap 17) shaped to form a seal (lateral edge of strap 17 is shaped as a straight edge to from a seal with another straight/flat surface) when the second part is in an open position (open position of cap 15) wherein the pump is arranged within the housing, and wherein the at least one of first part and the second part is provided with at least one opening 12 aligned with the spray dispensing orifice for allowing the spray released through the dispensing orifice to pass through,

 further comprising a biasing element 17 for biasing the second part to the open position;